imbrikis/card-memory-game/README.md

 - Use can choose between multiple levels of difficulty (Easy, Medium, Hard).
 Increased difficulty means: decreasing the time available to complete and/or increasing the number of cards
 - User can see the game statistics (nr. of times he won / he lost, best time for each level)

+### Current Issues

+- Users can click on another card during the half second it takes for the incorrect cards to flip over
+- This causes a 3rd card to stay in a flipped over state